 events per year are organized for participants of Club Impact, a social club for young adults with disabilities.

 Impact NW’s programs take a holistic view of healthy aging, addressing each client’s physical, mental and emotional well-being.
 We are committed to helping our region’s most vulnerable seniors and adults with disabilities access resources that enable them to remain in their homes successfully, while still being able to participate in the community in which they live.

-- Congregate Housing Services meets the needs of seniors and adults with disabilities living in public housing through in-home care coordination, transportation to shopping and medical appointments, money management and legal services, and on-site meal services.
+Congregate Housing Services helps seniors and adults with disabilities living in public housing through in-home care coordination, transportation to shopping and medical appointments, money management & legal services, and on-site meal services.

-- Our Transportation Services provide more than 14,000 rides to clients who need help getting to medical appointments or performing errands.
+Transportation Services provide more thousands of rides each year to seniors who need help getting to medical appointments or performing errands.

-- Our Southeast Multicultural Senior Center is a hub of activity where seniors gather for meals, games, celebrations and friendship.
+Activities & Health Promotion at our Southeast Multicultural Center provide a hub of activity where seniors gather for exercise classes, meals, games, celebrations, and friendship.